kjsp507/4180-Project-Spring-2023/README.md

 The user will also need access to a mobile phone to make use of the Bluetooth capabilities.
 A diagram of the wiring of these components to the mbed is shown in Figure 2.
 A table of the connections between all of the components and the mbed is in Table 1.
 Figure 3 shows a photo of the wiring on a breadboard.
 ## Components Overview: Software

 Figure x. is a diagram illustrating the software architecture for the system.
-Data taken from a timer server is used to get the current time.
+Data taken from a time server is used to get the current time.
 Commands from the BLE mobile app can be used to interact with the device’s features.
-Triggers raised by the system’s inputs (temperature and pressing a Bluetooth and/or physical button) are software outputs to a user’s mobile phone.
+Triggers raised by the system’s inputs (temperature readings and pressing a Bluetooth and/or physical button) are software outputs to a user’s mobile phone via a notification.
 The Bluetooth/physical pushbutton trigger also interacts with a remote desk lamp to turn it on an off.
 This is done by sending commands through to an online digital automation platform (IFTTT) from the mbed.
 ## Project Demonstration

 #### Timer and alarm set up